Skip to content

 The honest case against going all-in on LEF

 A fair review names where the pitch overreaches.
 “Pharmaceutical-grade” is a manufacturing-quality claim, not proof that a given supplement extends your life — most longevity compounds, NAD+ precursors included, have promising mechanistic data and thin long-term human outcomes.
+No supplement sold by LEF or anyone else has been shown to lengthen human lifespan.
 So the marketing energy around “following the data” is partly true and partly aspirational, and you should hold the difference in your head.

 There’s also a quieter risk: a beautifully cited catalogue can nudge you into a ten-bottle stack you don’t need, because every product comes with a plausible rationale.
 The discipline that protects your wallet is the same one that protects your biology — only add what a number told you to, and re-test to confirm it did anything.
 A citation is a reason to investigate, never a reason to buy on faith.
 Used that way, LEF is a strong tool.
 Used as a shopping list, it’s just a more expensive version of the aisle you left.